AI in Construction: What’s Changed in Just One Year—and What’s Next

 Design and Planning

 Architects and other design professionals are constantly in the pursuit of new technology, solutions, and methodologies to answer the needs of modern living.
-Over the past year, tools like Autodesk Forma and generative AI design assistants have gone from experimental pilots to everyday design accelerators, allowing firms to generate and evaluate dozens of design options with real-time environmental data.
+Tools like Autodesk Forma and generative AI design assistants have gone from experimental pilots to everyday design accelerators, allowing firms to generate and evaluate dozens of design options with real-time environmental data.
 AI-powered tools can analyze vast amounts of data to create optimal building designs.
 These tools can consider various factors such as environmental impact, material efficiency, and structural integrity, resulting in more sustainable and cost-effective designs.
 AI can also generate multiple design alternatives quickly, allowing architects and engineers to choose the best option.

 Project Management